-The cast for The Sea in London features Eileen Atkins as 'Louise Rafi', David Haig as 'Hatch' and Marcia Warren as 'Jessica Tilehouse' along with Sarah Annis as 'Rachel', John Branwell as 'Carter', David Burke as 'Evens', William Chubb as 'Vicar', Mariah Gale as 'Rose Jones', Selina Griffiths as 'Mafanwy Price', Harry Lloyd as 'Willy Carson', Emma Noakes as 'Jilly', Russell Tovey as 'Hollarcut', Philippa Urquhart as 'Davis' and Jem Wall as 'Thompson'.
-The production is directed by Jonathan Kent with designs by Paul Brown, lighting by Mark Henderson and sound by Paul Groothuis.
-Edward Bond is recognised as one of the major figures of contemporary British theatre.
-He has written over 40 plays, including Early Morning, Bingo, The Fool, Lear and Saved, which are performed all over Europe.
-Eileen Atkins' West End credits include The Birthday Party (Duchess Theatre 2005) and Vita and Virginia (Ambassadors Theatre 1993).
+The cast featured Eileen Atkins as 'Louise Rafi', David Haig as 'Hatch', David Burke as 'Evens', and Marcia Warren as 'Jessica Tilehouse', with Sarah Annis as 'Rachel', John Branwell as 'Carter', William Chubb as 'Vicar', Mariah Gale as 'Rose Jones', Selina Griffiths as 'Mafanwy Price', Harry Lloyd as 'Willy Carson', Emma Noakes as 'Jilly', Russell Tovey as 'Hollarcut', Philippa Urquhart as 'Davis', and Jem Wall as 'Thompson'.

 "Edward Bond's play, The Sea, is an odd piece, a poetic tragi-comedy with, I suspect, aspirations to metaphorical heights that wash straight over my head.
 The Sea begins like The Tempest with a wild storm in which a boy drowns because Hatch - the local draper and apart-time coastguard - refuses to rescue him, convinced that he is an alienpreparing to take over the town.
 Hatch is paranoid, but then all the characters are extreme.
 Eileen Atkins's Mrs Rafi is a splendid creation, an East Anglian Lady Bracknellwho attempts to handbag the locals into shape; Marcia Warren as her companion Jessica Tilehouse is deliciously stroppy.
 But these performances are the comic crests in an otherwise wavering drama."
 The Mail on Sunday